 A primary goal of Duke Service-Learning is to provide support to faculty members seeking to integrate service-learning and community engagement into their academic objectives.
+We offer:

 - Apply to be a Service-Learning Faculty Fellow: The Fellows program is a learning community in which new and experienced service-learning practitioners deepen their knowledge, practice, partnerships, and sense of community.